VickyFrenzy/gmod-enhanced-camera-2/README.md

     * `0`: Unrestrict yaw while in vehicles
 * `cl_ec_vehicle_yawlock_max`
     * (Default: `65`): Angle (in degrees) you can look away from the center view of a vehicle when `cl_ec_vehicle_yawlock` is enabled.
+* `cl_ec_refresh`
+    * Forces a model reload.
+May be useful if the first-person model doesn't update after changing your playermodel for some reason.
+* `cl_ec_toggle`
+    * Toggles the visibility of your body in first-person
+* `cl_ec_togglevehicle`
+    * Toggles the visibility of your body in first-person while in vehicles